James-Glennon/first-project-second-attempt/README.md

 Welcome!
 [Code Institute](https://codeinstitute.net)

-This test project displays links to the [wikipedia](https://www.wikipedia.org/) pages describing the tool I will be using as part of my full-stack developer course with Code Institute.
+This test project displays links to the [wikipedia](https://www.wikipedia.org/) pages describing the tools I will be using as part of my full-stack developer course with Code Institute.

 The site includes three webpages, each with a navigation bar with links to the other two pages and a link to themselves.